Diameter protocol :

-Diameter base protocol defines the network nodes to support big network based on diameter protocol.
-As diameter supports roaming, there are nodes in roaming network those needs to talk servers or nodes in home network.
+Diameter base protocol defines the network nodes to support a big network based on diameter protocol.
+As diameter supports roaming, there are nodes in the roaming network those need to talk servers or nodes in-home network.

 Relay Agents forwards messages from source to destination without inspecting the message.
-Does routing based on destination realm in the message.
-A relay agent is important for routing for large number of diameter peers in an area to the peers in a remote area.
+Routes a message based on the destination realm in the message.
+A relay agent is important for routing for a large number of diameter peers in an area to the peers in a remote area.
 No state is maintained.

-Proxy Agents routes the message based on destination realm.
-Message is inspected and policy control may be enforced.
+Proxy Agents routes the message based on the destination realm.
+The message is inspected and policy control may be enforced.
 The state is maintained.

 Redirect Agents :

 These nodes have centralized routing information.
-This is like a DNS server, when a clients want to send the request to the server and doesn't know the target address, then sends requests to the redirect agent.
-After successful response from redirect node, client and server communicates each other directly.
+This is like a DNS server, when clients want to send the request to the server and doesn’t know the target address, then sends requests to the redirect agent.
+After a successful response from the redirect node, the client and server communicate with each other directly.

 Diameter Message Format :

-Diameter have a header and the list of AVPs.
-Diameter have following parameters:
+A diameter message has a header and a list of AVPs.
+The diameter message has the following parameters:

 Flags : This is 8 bits in length, every bit represents information about the message. bit 0 is Request bit, if this bit is set then message is a request else it is a response message. bit 1 is Proxiable bit, if this bit is set message should not processes locally.
 The diameter should send this to next hope. bit 2 is Error bit, if this bit is set , message have protocol errors. bit 3 is Re-transmitted Message, if this bit is set message is retranmitted.
 This is beacause a client did not receive a response for a previously sent request.
 To avoid duplicate processing this bit is set. bit 4 to 7 are reserved.